thecodingmachine/graphqlite/docs/pagination.md

 PHP arrays, Doctrine and [TDBM](https://thecodingmachine.github.io/tdbm/doc/limit_offset_resultset.html).

 <div class="alert alert-warning">If you are a Laravel user, Eloquent does not come with a Porpaginas
 iterator.
-However, the GraphQLite Laravel bundle <a href="laravel-package-advanced.md">comes with its own pagination system</a>.</div>
+However, <a href="laravel-package-advanced">the GraphQLite Laravel bundle comes with its own pagination system</a>.</div>

 ## Usage